goblincore/Donny-Bored-Server/README.md

 }
 ```

-* Response Body will be an array of objects
+* Response Body will be an array of objects containing the imageURL and positioning coordinates